 What has been the response so far?

 We’re thrilled with progress to date.
-In London alone OLIO has been used over 100,000 times, and it was amazing to be recognised by Apple as a ‘Best new app’ in the App Store.
+In London alone, the OLIO app has been used over 100,000 times, and it was amazing to be recognised by Apple as the ‘Best new app’ in the App Store.

 What type of food products can you find on it?

 Take a look for yourself – in other words, we’ve seen that almost anything can end up on OLIO!

 I have cooked too much curry and want to give some away.
 What do I do next?

 It’s easy.
 Open the app, take a picture of the food, add a few details (e.g. describing the item, noting if there’s a price etc) and post it on OLIO for collection.
 Your neighbours can then receive notifications alerting them of new items being added.
 If your food takes their fancy, they can pop by your home to pick it up, collect it from a local DropBox nearby or meet you at another agreed location – whichever you prefer.

 Is it only consumers to consumers or can businesses use it too?

 It’s for consumers and local independent businesses – we’re seeing lots of shops, cafes and markets sign up.

 Following our successful rollout across London, the OLIO app became available nationwide at the end of January!